INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 ### Generate the Petalinux Project

-1. From the [Petalinux directiory](/firmware-source/2020.1/Petalinux) copy the file ExpCtrl-Cora-Z7-yy-v1.4_zzzz.bsp for your board (yy="10" or "07S" and zzzz=release date), open a console and `cd` to a folder where you want the project to be located and create the project:
+1. From the [Petalinux directory](/firmware-source/2020.1/Petalinux) copy the file ExpCtrl-Cora-Z7-yy-v1.4_zzzz.bsp for your board (yy="10" or "07S" and zzzz=release date), open a console and `cd` to a folder where you want the project to be located and create the project:

         cd <path-to-folder-where-new-project-should-be-created>
         source <path-to-petalinux-installation-folder>/settings.sh
         petalinux-create -t project -s <path to bsp file>/ExpCtrl-Cora-Z7-yy-v1.4_zzzz.bsp

 This creates the project folder ExpCtrl-Cora-Z7-yy-v1.4_zzzz in the current directy.
-When this does not give an error, `cd` into the new project folder and start configuring and compiling (see [next section](/firmware-source#Compiling-the-Petalinux-project)).
+When this does not give an error you can skip steps 2-4, and `cd` into the new project folder, and proceed to [Compiling the Petalinux project](/firmware-source#Compiling-the-Petalinux-project).

 > [!NOTE]
 > After the project is created you cannot move or rename the project folder!
 Any attempt of compilation will break the project in a non-revertible way.